-There are two groups that can benefit from legalization in New Jersey:
+There are two groups that can benefit from legalization:

 - Successfully navigating the application process.
 Whatever is decided regarding the number of different cannabis licenses, fewer licenses will be granted than applicants.
 Those vying for those licenses must be ready to move when the gate opens and be ready to submit the most attractive application possible.

 - Raising capital – banks will probably not provide loans for cannabis-related businesses.
 In fact, a local bank will not even open a checking account for any business that is related in any way to cannabis (even consultants).
 This may change over time, but for now, they are not a source of loans or banking services.
 The governor has suggested opening a state bank to provide funding, but this is still in the discussion phase.
 If/when it becomes a reality is anyone’s guess.

 - Finding a suitable location.
 Many towns have already gone on record as rejecting any cannabis retail establishment or farm.
 The application process may very well take this position into account, so finding an acceptable location is very important.